gambitph/Stackable/readme.txt

 = Minimum Requirements =

-You’ll need WordPress version 5.0 or higher for this to work.
+You’ll need WordPress version 5.4 or higher for this to work.

 == Frequently Asked Questions ==

+**Is Stackable Free?**

+Yes, Stackable is free forever.

+We have a premium version that adds more designs and advanced features.
+You may want to check [Stackable Premium here](https://wpstackable.com/premium/?utm_source=wp-repo&utm_campaign=readme&utm_medium=link).

+**Do I need to know how to code to use Stackable?**

+No, you don't need to know a single line of code when using Stackable

+**Do you have a live demo?**

+Yes, we have live demo that you can check out here:

-**What are blocks?**
+**What are Blocks?**

 Blocks are the new shortcodes in WordPress 5.0 / Gutenberg.

-They're the basic elements that you add into your content to build your pages, like buttons, cards, videos, etc.
+They’re the basic elements that you add into your content to build your pages, like buttons, cards, videos, etc.

 Stackable gives you lots of awesome blocks for you to create awesome landing pages and front pages.

+**What are UI Kits?**

+UI kits are a beautiful and cohesive collection of our block designs for budiling full sites easily.
+These kits offer a wide variety of web design styles and categories that allow you to kick start your design process right away

+**Can I disable blocks that I do not use?**

+Yes, you can manage your blocks and choose what blocks to enable/disable.

-**Can I use this with other block plugins?**
+**Can I use this plugin with other block plugins?**

 Yes!
 Stackable blocks play well with other blocks.